rclone/rclone/docs/content/commands/rclone_rmdirs.md

 ---
 date: 2017-01-02T15:29:14Z
-title: "rclone purge"
+title: "rclone rmdirs"
-slug: rclone_purge
+slug: rclone_rmdirs
-url: /commands/rclone_purge/
+url: /commands/rclone_rmdirs/
 ---
-## rclone purge
+## rclone rmdirs

-Remove the path and all of its contents.
+Remove any empty directoryies under the path.

 ### Synopsis

-Remove the path and all of its contents.
-Note that this does not obey include/exclude filters - everything will be removed.
-Use `delete` if you want to selectively delete files.
+This removes any empty directories (or directories that only contain empty directories) under the path that it finds, including the path if it has nothing in.

+This is useful for tidying up remotes that rclone has left a lot of empty directories in.

 ```
-rclone purge remote:path
+rclone rmdirs remote:path
 ```

 ### Options inherited from parent commands